ABohynDOE/csw93/README.md

 List of the changes that will be implemented later on:

-- Add tests for Errors raised
+- Write detailled README for readthedocs
-- Add examples to docstrings of functions
 - Include designs from Xu (2009) and reformat the filenames of the code files

 ## Changelog